E Line (Los Angeles Metro): Regional Connector

 The Regional Connector Transit Project constructed a 1.9 mile light rail tunnel through Downtown Los Angeles that connected the preexisting A and E Lines to the former L Line to allow for a seamless one-seat ride between the A and E lines' previous terminus at 7th Street/Metro Center station to Union Station and the Eastside.
 Two new stations were also constructed in the tunnel, providing more service to destinations and communities in Downtown Los Angeles.

 Formal studies and planning for the Regional Connector began in 2004 and was approved in 2012.
 A groundbreaking ceremony was held on September 30, 2014, marking the start of major construction.
 To accommodate the new tunnel, the existing at-grade L Line Little Tokyo/Arts District station was demolished in 2020 and rebuilt as a subway station approximately 500 ft south and on the opposite side of Alameda Street from its former location.
 Starting on April 9, 2023, the A, E, and L Line trains ran through the Regional Connector tunnel for final testing.
 The project officially opened for revenue service on June 16, 2023.

 Once the Regional Connector was completed, the alignment of the L Line was split into two parts at Little Tokyo/Arts District station, with the portion north of the station joined to the A Line, extending it to connect Long Beach with Azusa.
 The alignment east of Little Tokyo/Arts District station was assigned to the E Line, extending it to connect Santa Monica and East Los Angeles directly.
-The new east–west line kept the E Line name but uses the L Line's gold color.
-At this time, the L Line ceased to exist as a separate line.
+The new east–west line uses the E Line name originally assigned to the Expo Line but uses the former L Line's gold color, with the L Line name going out of use.